Installing a Later 1991-93 Windshield

 SPACER BLOCKS during installation.
 One on each side of each

-sided foam tape to adhere the spacer blocks to the
+sided foam tape to adhere the spacer blocks into the

 time.
-The spacer blocks on the side will keep
+The spacer blocks on the sides will keep

 it centered.
-I liked the spacer blocks I made
+NOTE: The foam spacer blocks I used were

 MUCH better than the stock Volvo spacer blocks or the

-the new windshield once the new seal is
+the new windshield after the new seal is

 more times you test fit it, the easier it will be

-to accurately stick the windshield correctly on the last fit.
+to accurately stick the windshield correctly on the last placemant.

 windshield edge.
 3M 08681 Primer will work.